gnikyt/gnikyt.github.io/docs/handling-shopify-api-limits-goroutines/index.md

 	"time"
 )

+// ErrPts is the points value to pass in if a network or other error happens.
+// Essentially to be used for situations where no response containing point
+// information was returned.
+This is used to know if the Update method should
+// actually update the remaining point balance or not. var ErrPts int32 = -1

 // Balance represents the information of point values and keeps track of
 // items such as the remaining points, threshold, limit, and refill rate. type Balance struct {